rkulla/vimogen/README.md

 plugins synchronized across different machines.

-Simply create a manifest file in your home directory called .vimogen_repos and put full paths to git repos to vim plugins in it, one line at a time:
+Simply create a manifest file in your home directory called .vimogen_repos (or let vimogen generate one for you) and put full paths to git repos to vim plugins in it, one line at a time:

     git://github.com/tpope/vim-surround.git
     git://github.com/tpope/vim-rails.git